WhiteBlackGoose/tri/spec/meta.md

 ```

 For every line one of the following is true:
-- It has different commit and parent hashes, non-empty command, HEAD as status
+- It has different commit and parent hashes, non-empty command, HEAD or empty as status (normal commit)
-- It only has commit but empty parent, no command and no node_status
+- It only has commit but empty parent, no command and no node_status (-> Root)
-- It only has commit but empty parent, no command but node_status is HEAD
+- It only has commit but empty parent, no command but node_status is HEAD (-> Root is head, e.g. just initialized)

 # Unresolved features